Boating Infrastructure Grant (BIG) Program

 - Fund operations or routine, custodial and janitorial maintenance of the facility;

 - Construct, renovate, or maintain boating infrastructure tie-up facilities for non-transient vessels.

 Types of Funding Available

-Tier II Projects: In any given funding cycle, and on a nationally competitive basis, the National Boating Infrastructure Grant Program expects to make available between $3 million and $4 million for Tier II projects.
+Tier II Projects: In any given funding cycle, and on a nationally competitive basis, the National Boating Infrastructure Grant Program expects to make available $9 million for Tier II projects nationally.
 There are no dollar limits for Tier II projects.
 All Tier II projects must meet the eligibility requirements of 50 CFR 86.20.
 Each project will compete nationally against every other project in Tier II.